kingpingx/kingpingx/README.md

   <b>Heya!
 I'm Prabal Pandey,</b>
 </h1>

-A CS Gate 2022 Qualified & B.Tech (Computer Science) Final Year Student, Currently living in Gurgaon, India.
-I'm a junior software developer who has been into front end & backend development, competetive programming.
+A CS Gate 2022 Qualified & B.Tech (Computer Science) Graduate, Currently living in Gurgaon, India.
+I'm a Software Engineer who has been into front end & backend development, competetive programming.
 I’m passionate about creating quality products that meet all of the customer’s needs, and I love learning new techniques and technologies that allow me to make that happen.

 <div align="center">
   <a href="https://github.com/kingpingx/github-readme-stats">